 To date, training programs have been inefficient.
 They required diverting resources away from production, often relying on a “training buddy” taking time off of production to guide new recruits through the learning process.
 Older training methods lacked mechanisms to gauge retention.
 Without cycle time data, it was difficult to see if training initiatives resulted in improved efficiency.
-Without step-time data, it was difficult to see just where in a multi-step process an operator struggled.
+Without step-time data, it wasn't easy to see just where in a multi-step process an operator struggled.
 In short, manufacturing training was ripe for disruption.

 Industry 4.0 training devices revolutionize training precisely because they excel where older methods fell short.
-They let employees self-guide their way through new processes, protecting precious resources; they collect data on trainee progress in real time, allowing for continuous improvement; and they offer media-rich instructions customizable for every new task.
+They let employees self-guide their way through new processes, protecting precious resources; they collect data on trainee progress in real-time, allowing for continuous improvement; and they offer media-rich instructions customizable for every new task.
 For example:

-- New interfaces guide employees through tailored modules with images, video, audio, and feedback integrated into the process
+- New interfaces guide employees through tailored modules with images, video, audio, and feedback integrated into the process.

-- IIoT connected devices (cameras, scales, barcode scanners) let workers check their work as they learn
+- IIoT connected devices (cameras, scales, barcode scanners) let workers check their work as they learn.

-- Real-time data empowers supervisors with customized, data-driven feedback for their employees, allowing organizations to implement a “deep practice” approach and making the entire learning process more efficient
+- Real-time data empowers supervisors with customized, data-driven feedback for their employees, allowing organizations to implement a “deep practice” approach and making the entire learning process more efficient.

-- Manufacturing Apps let engineers design customized training applications for their specific outputs
+- Manufacturing Apps let engineers design customized training applications for their specific outputs.

-- Wearable sensors track employee movements, helping them learn faster and find new places for process optimization
+- Wearable sensors track employee movements, helping them learn faster and find new places for process optimization.

-- Augmented reality (AR) glasses and displays immerse workers in their training
+- Augmented reality (AR) glasses and displays immerse workers in their training.

 Why it’s critical manufacturers invest in Industry 4.0 training

-According to Industry Week, workers are central to any digital transformation, and the best manufacturers amplify theirs with a three-pronged people strategy: Retain, Retrain, Recruit.
+According to Industry Week, workers are central to any digital transformation, and the best manufacturers amplify theirs with a three-pronged people strategy: Retain, Retrain Recruit.

 They incentivize their established employees to stay on, retrain them as their operations evolve, and proactively recruit new employees capable of functioning in the modern connected factory.

-With seasoned, career workers retiring at a rapid rate, it’s more important than ever that manufacturers have their eye on training, and work with their employees to convert individual knowledge into organizational knowledge before it’s too late.
+With seasoned career workers retiring at a rapid rate, it’s more important than ever that manufacturers have their eye on training and work with their employees to convert individual knowledge into organizational knowledge before it’s too late.

 Business advantages to an Industry 4.0-ready workforce

-With the right training programs, manufacturers can have the best of both worlds: resilient employees prepared to thrive in a changing world, and employees who produce more value in the long term.
+With the right training programs, manufacturers can have the best of both worlds: resilient employees prepared to thrive in a changing world and employees who produce more value in the long term.

 Tulip manufacturing apps make it easier than ever to train and re-skill shop floor associates.
-Media rich, interactive apps guide learners through tasks, leading to shorter training times and better information retention.
+Media-rich, interactive apps guide learners through tasks, leading to shorter training times and better information retention.
 If you’re interested in how Tulip can help you maximize your Industry 4.0 training program, sign up for a free trial today.